-Trump scandal magnifies bias that Clinton win good for U.S. markets
+Markets lean more toward Clinton win after Trump video

 "It's also saying the House of Representatives will stay in the hands of the Republicans," he added.

-Investors await the second U.S. presidential debate scheduled for later Sunday.
-It will be the first time the candidates face off after the Trump video.
+The two candidates were to face off in a debate in St. Louis on Sunday.

-The scandal surrounding Trump's comments has also created a groundswell of prominent Republicans, both in and out of office, to call for him to withdraw from the race.
-Strategists say this could uproot the election process in a way that creates nervousness for investors.
+Strategists said Trump pulling out of the campaign this late could uproot the election process in a way that creates nervousness for investors.

 "If, in fact, Republicans are going to go ahead and replace him, the chaos that would result, I think, would be a big negative for the market because it would lead to uncertainty for the dollar and our place in the world - though I don't think that will happen," said Rick Meckler, president of investment firm LibertyView Capital Management in Jersey City, New Jersey.

-Earlier Sunday, the Mexico's peso gained more than 1.8 percent against the dollar in thinly traded market conditions.
-Trump has been critical of U.S. trade deals with Mexico and other countries and has called for the creation of a border wall.
+Earlier Sunday, Mexico's peso gained more than 1.8 percent against the dollar in thinly traded market conditions.
+Trump has been critical of U.S. trade deals with Mexico and other countries and has promised to build a border wall.

-But Phil Orlando, chief equity market strategist at Federated Investors in New York, said what will happen in markets on Monday will depend largely on how the debate goes what the substance of it is.
+Phil Orlando, chief equity market strategist at Federated Investors in New York, said what will happen in markets on Monday would depend largely on how the debate goes what the substance of it was.

-Half of America's likely voters will rely on the presidential debates to help them make their choice between the two major U.S. party nominees in the Nov.
-8 election, according to a Reuters/Ipsos poll released prior to the first debate on Sept.
-26. U.S. stocks briefly gained ground following the perceived win by Clinton in the first debate.
+U.S. stocks briefly gained ground following a perceived win by Clinton in the first presidential debate last month.

+Dan Ivascyn, group chief investment officer of Pacific Investment Management Co (Pimco), which oversees more than $1.5 trillion in assets, said: "Tonight's debate is very important for Trump now.
+We still hold our view on the election - it will be a likely Clinton victory."
+Ivascyn said Pimco's internal analysis of demographics and the electoral map indicate odds are with a Clinton win.

 Steven Englander, global head of G10 currency strategy at CitiFX in New York, said: "The market is looking for post-debate confirmation that Clinton is in a comfortable lead before adding significantly to positions.